Rushikeshlawand/My_Notes/Intetview Prep/Java_Notes.md

 ## What is JIT?

 **JIT (Just-in-Time) Compiler** is a part of the JRE (Java Runtime Environment) designed to enhance the performance of Java applications during runtime.

-Here’s how it works:
+**JIT (Just-in-Time) Compiler** It is used to improve the performance.
+JIT compiles parts of the bytecode that have similar functionality at the same time, and hence reduces the amount of time needed for compilation.
+Here the term “compiler” refers to a translator from the instruction set of a Java virtual machine (JVM) to the instruction set of a specific CPU.

 1. **Source Code Compilation:** The Java source code is first compiled into bytecode using the `javac` compiler.
 2. **Bytecode Processing:** The bytecode is then passed to the JVM (Java Virtual Machine).